vihag/gcp-cloud-deployment-for-qubole/README.md

         * NAT Gateways
     * Hive Metastore

-    That said, The purpose of this project is two-fold
+    That said, The purpose of this project is two-fold, Using the DRY principle promoted by GCP Cloud Deployment Manager, create re-usable, customizable modules that
     1. Create IAM Roles, Service Accounts and Policies that
         i.
 Allow Qubole to Create Clusters and perform complete life cycle management ii.
 Allow the clusters to write audit data, command logs/results/resources onto Google Cloud Storage